Marcel74Z/Marcel74Z/README.md

 - 👋 Hi, I’m @Marcel74Z
-- 👀 I’m interested in learning to get my Raspberry Pi to work
+- 👀 I’m interested in learning to get my Raspberry Pi to work.
+- Same for HomeAssistant on old Ubuntu laptop
 - 🌱 I’m currently tinkering with my RTL-SDR V4 dongle

 <!---